MSc degrees

 One of the benefits of postgraduate study is its flexibility.
 If full or part-time study isn't for you, there are different options available.

-For example, you could study for a distance learning MSc, which involves learning remotely, usually from home.
+For example, you could study for a an online or distance learning MSc, which involves learning remotely, usually from home.
 Lectures, tutorials and assessments take place online, making this mode of study particularly flexible.
 Unsurprisingly, distance learning Masters are popular with working professionals, those juggling family commitments, mature students and those living in geographically remote areas.
-Learn more about online learning.
+Learn more about online learning, how to choose an online learning platform and discover tips on passing online exams.

 Despite not physically attending university you're still supported by an assigned tutor, who will help to keep you motivated.